 Reelfoot Lake offers a variety of birding canoe floats and boat tours throughout the year.
 For more information or to make a reservation please call the visitor center at 731-253-9652.

 January and February - Eagle Tours: Join experienced park naturalists on daily, bald eagle and waterfowl bus or van tours.
-During the two hour tours, eagles can be seen perching, flying or soaring and snatching a fish from the lake.
+During the two-hour tours, eagles can be seen perching, flying, or soaring and snatching a fish from the lake.
 Telescopes for viewing and information about the natural and cultural history of the wildlife and area are provided.
-Bald Eagle and Waterfowl Tours.
+Reservations are required for Bald Eagle and Waterfowl Tours.
 To reserve check the Upcoming Events page or call the park at (731) 253-9652.

 Eagle Festival: This family-friendly festival features eagle tours and a variety of interpretive programs.

-March and April - Deep Swamp Canoe Tours: Join park naturalists for a canoe trip into the old growth Cypress forest of Reelfoot Lake.
+March and April - Deep Swamp Canoe Tours: Join park naturalists for a canoe trip into the old-growth Cypress forest of Reelfoot Lake.
 The canoes glide around huge cypress trees and a variety of birds are usually seen, including nesting eagles.
 The old Cypress forest is one of the most unique areas of Reelfoot Lake, a place very few people have visited.
 Guided trips are offered during the weekends, and reservations are required.
-The tours are $10 per person and are not offered if lake levels become too low.
+The tours are not offered if lake levels become too low.

-May through end of September – Scenic Pontoon Boat Tours: Learn about the history and wonders of Reelfoot Lake on these popular tours.
-In addition to seeing a variety of flowers along the shore and the lake’s beautiful water lilies, many birds can be seen including Great Blue Herons, ducks and the occasional eagle soaring above.
+May through the end of September – Scenic Pontoon Boat Tours: Learn about the history and wonders of Reelfoot Lake on these popular tours.
+In addition to seeing a variety of flowers along the shore and the lake’s beautiful water lilies, many birds can be seen including Great Blue Herons, ducks, and the occasional eagle soaring above.
 The interpretive cruises depart daily from the visitor center, weather permitting.
 A stop on historic Caney Island Indian Mound provides picnic tables and primitive restrooms.
 The tour is approximately three hours long.
 For groups of 10 or more, special afternoon cruises may be planned, Monday through Friday.
 Short, one-hour cruises are offered on weekends at 1:30 p.m. and 3 p.m.
 CT.
-Short cruises are $6 per person/all ages; Long cruises are $10 per person, ages 16 and older and $6 for those under 16 years.
 Reservations are required.